nottinghamtec/Main-Website/content/about/contact.md

 {{</center>}}

 ## Storeroom
-Our storeroom is located on Kings Meadow Campus, a short journey by Univeristy Hopper Bus.
+Our storeroom is located on Kings Meadow Campus, a short journey by the 902 University Hopper Bus.
 We can meet you there by prior arrangement.

 <dl>
     <dt>Phone</dt>